MicrosoftDocs/dataexplorer-docs/kusto/management/stored-query-results.md

 > [!NOTE]
 >
 > * When you have more than 500 columns, an error is raised and the results aren't stored.
-> * Query results are stored in a storage account associated with the cluster.
+> * Query results are stored in a storage account associated with the environment.
 The data isn't cached in local SSD storage.
+:::moniker range="azure-data-explorer"
 > * A follower cluster needs it's own writable database to store query results.
+:::moniker-end

 The following table lists the management commands and functions used for managing stored query results: